John Allworth Clark: Public life

 He was a long-time staunch supporter of the temperance movement and a member of temperance organisations such as the Blue Ribbon Association.

 In 1887 he was appointed secretary of the Anti-Chinese League.

+Whilst mayor, Clark served as a line umpire in an 1891 intercolonial rugby union match between Queensland and New South Wales.

 From 1892, he was an active promoter of Bowkett Societies, which were non-profit building societies that provided interest-free loans to their members.

 In 1893, the Brisbane River had a major flood and Clark was chairman of the Flood Relief Committee, which collected and distributed financial aid to the flood victims.

 He was a founding member of the board of the Victoria Bridge, Brisbane after its reconstruction in 1897.

 From 1893 to at least 1898 he was chairman of the Metropolitan Transit Commission.

 In 1894 Clark proposed that women should be allowed to serve as aldermen in the Brisbane Municipal Council.

 Later after the family had moved to Sydney, Clark was also an alderman of the Petersham Municipal Council in Sydney in 1914, 1920 & 1922 representing the South Kingston ward.